 Data to be signed

-A representation of the document to be signed MUST be provided in accordance with section 4.1 of .
+A representation of the document to be signed MUST be provided in accordance with section 4.1 of DSS-Ext.

 Data to be signed MUST be provided in a <SignTaskData> element.

 The <SignTasks> element MAY contain one or more <SignTaskData> elements, representing one or more requested signatures.